JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 Currently there are two sets of compiler / MPI module suites available to load (choose only one):

-Intel compiler suite v20.0.166 and associated Intel MPI:
+Intel Parallel Studio version 20.0.166 (which contains version 19.1.0.166 of the compiler suite):

 .. code-block:: bash

-   module load jedi/intel-impi # Intel compiler suite v20.0.166 with Intel MPI
+   module load jedi/intel-impi # Intel compiler suite with intel MPI

-and GNU compilers v8.3.0 and OpenMPI v4.0.2
+and version 10.2.0 of the GNU compiler suite, with OpenMPI v4.0.4

 .. code-block:: bash

-   module load jedi/gnu-openmpi # GNU compiler suite v8.3.0 with OpenMPI v4.0.2
+   module load jedi/gnu-openmpi # GNU compilers with OpenMPI

 Orion uses the `slurm <https://slurm.schedmd.com/>`_ task manager for parallel mpi jobs.
 Though some slurm implementations allow you to use the usual mpi job scripts :code:`mpirun` or :code:`mpiexec`, these may not function properly on orion.
 Instead, you are advised to use the slurm run script :code:`srun`; an appropriate jedi cmake toolchain is available to set this up.